gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Using form submit (instead of JavaScript) in product delivery module.
-Sanitizing tooltips.
+Adding support for [raw] shorttag.
+Improvements to session handling and delivery module.

 == Upgrade Notice ==

-= 3.79 =
+= 3.80 =

-Using form submit (instead of JavaScript) in product delivery module.
-Sanitizing tooltips.
+Adding support for [raw] shorttag.
+Improvements to session handling and delivery module

 == Screenshots ==